Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 ##### *getValueAtFrame(valueIndex, frame)*
 Returns the float value in column *valueIndex* and row *frame*.

-##### *getValueByJointName(jointName)*
+##### *getValueByJoint(joint)*
 Returns all the rotation and position values of a joint for all frames.
-For example, if a bvh has 1000 frames and the root has 6 channels (Xpos, Ypos, Zpos, Xrot, Yrot, Zrot), *getValueByJointName("root")* will return a 6x1000 array of float values.
+For example, if a bvh has 1000 frames and the root has 6 channels (Xpos, Ypos, Zpos, Xrot, Yrot, Zrot), *getValueByJoint(bvh.skeleton.getJoint("root"))* will return a 6x1000 array of float values.

 ##### *printHead(headSize = 10, verbose = False)*
 Useful function that prints a summary of the motion frames information.
 Explained in more detail [here](#print-head-of-the-motion-data).